flotiq/wordpress-2-flotiq-sync/readme.txt

 Requires PHP: 5.4
 License: GPLv2 or later

-Use this Wordpress plugin to easily connect your Wordpress instance to Flotiq and synchronize your data.
+Use this WordPress plugin to easily connect your WordPress instance to Flotiq and synchronize your data.

 == Description ==
 You can use this plugin to easily connect your WordPress instance to Flotiq and synchronize your data.
 We support the following types of content: posts, pages, media, tags, categories, authors.